 RULE 45.1.
 Action on amendment or committee substitute; distribution of committee substitutes. - (a) If any committee recommends adoption of an amendment or committee substitute of a bill or resolution, the amendment or committee substitute shall be considered adopted upon the reading of the committee report.
-The bill or resolution, as amended, or its adopted committee substitute shall be placed on the calendar for the next legislative day or re-referred if the bill or resolution was serially referred.
+Unless otherwise calendared by the President Pro Tempore or the Chair of the Committee on Rules and Operations of the Senate pursuant to Rule 47, the bill or resolution, as amended, or its adopted committee substitute shall be placed on the calendar for the next legislative day or re-referred if the bill or resolution was serially referred.
 The committee substitute's original bill or resolution shall lie on the table.

-- (b) Notwithstanding any other provision of this rule, a committee substitute for a simple resolution shall be placed on the calendar for the next legislative day for a vote on its adoption. - (c) Unless a committee substitute of a bill or resolution being considered by a committee is distributed to members of that committee no later than 6:00 P.M. the day prior to the committee meeting, the committee substitute shall be carried over to the next day, unless a majority of the members of that committee present and voting vote to take up the measure at that time.
+- (b) Notwithstanding any other provision of this rule, a committee substitute for a simple resolution shall be placed on the calendar for the next legislative day for a vote on its adoption. - (c) Unless (i) a committee substitute of a bill or resolution being considered by a committee is distributed to members of that committee no later than 6:00 P.M. the day prior to the committee meeting or (ii) prior approval is given by the Chair of the Committee on Rules and Operations of the Senate to take up and vote on the committee substitute at the meeting noticed, the committee substitute shall be carried over to the next day.